MozillaSocial/mozilla-social-ios/README.md

 ## Contributing
 At this moment, only members of the Mozilla Social organization can contribute to this repo, open contribution will be available soon.

+We are currently committing generated files for two dependencies: Apollo and Glean Glean declarations and generated files are found in MoSoAnalytics/Glean.
+Glean has a Build Phase to regenerate it's Metrics file.

+Apollo generated files are found in ReadingListKit/GraphQL Apollo's files are generated on demand by the developer.
+Instructions on how to do this can be found in our [Pocket README.](https://github.com/Pocket/pocket-ios#pocket-graph-api-schema)

 ## Setup Secrets File

 The MozillaSocial-iOS demo app requires a secrets.xcconfig file to run.
 If you are a Mozillan, you can obtain the actual secret keys from the team.
 Once obtained the keys, you can run the following command from the root directory: